 Of course you’ll need to decide on the best combination of sofa suites, armchairs or recliners for your home cinema needs.
 If you enjoy snuggling up with your partner for a romantic film night in, a cosy 2 seater sofa will be just the ticket.
 If a family film is on the cards, a 3 seater sofa or a combination of sofas, armchairs and stools might better fit the bill.

 Don’t forget to include a coffee table or a nest of tables for the drinks and snacks you’ll need to sustain you through your choice of film.
 Some 3 seater recliner sofa even have a central backrest that folds down to provide a convenient tray with cup holders for your drinks.
 If you want to impress someone special, invest in a champagne bucket on a stand for a romantic night in.

-If you’re happy with your current television, invest instead in a smart 3D Blu-Ray home cinema system.
+If you’re happy with your current television, invest instead in a home cinema sound system.
 Choose the number of speakers depending on the size of your room and consider adding an iPod dock so that you can also play your music through the system.

 Lighting is important in any home cinema.
 Invest in a blind or black-out curtains to recreate the cinematic experience at any time of day and consider installing ceiling spotlights controlled by a dimmer switch to allow you to choose the level of lighting you prefer.

 For your décor, you may want to keep it simple and stick to neutral colours, with a rich, deep carpet to prevent the sound from echoing.
 Paint a feature wall a warm red or hang posters from your favourite movies on the wall to add to the atmosphere.
 Or go the whole hog and recreate the fabulous movie theatres from the early days of cinema with dark red or purple walls and art deco lamps.